thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	04:50:30 PM 14 09 --> some error with following having username urvashirautela26
 -	04:48:31 PM 14 09 --> posted with username tamannaah.143
 -	04:48:24 PM 14 09 --> some error with posting having username manushi.chillar.insta
 -	04:48:09 PM 14 09 --> some error with posting having username realshrutihaasan